krishaamer/green-filter-research/research/literature/web3.md

 -   Köhler et al. (2021): Globally 87% of textile products are burned or landfilled after 1st consumer use.

--   Marrucci, Marchi, and Daddi (2020) Italian retail supermarkets carbon footprint?
+-   Marrucci, Marchi and Daddi (2020) Italian retail supermarkets carbon footprint?

 -   Leung and Luximon (2021) There’s a growing know-how on how to produce sustainably and which materials to use.
 “Handbook of Footwear Design and Manufacture” Chapter 18 - Green design.

--   Emily Chan (2022a) New Standard Institute’s proposed “Fashion Act” to require brands doing business in New York City to disclose sustainability data and set waste reduction targets.
+-   Emily Chan (2022b) New Standard Institute’s proposed “Fashion Act” to require brands doing business in New York City to disclose sustainability data and set waste reduction targets.

--   Wikirate (2022a): “Among the Index’s main goals are to help different stakeholders to better understand what data and information is being disclosed by the world’s largest fashion brands and retailers, raise public awareness, educate citizens about the social and environmental challenges facing the global fashion industry and support people’s activism.”
+-   Wikirate (2022b): “Among the Index’s main goals are to help different stakeholders to better understand what data and information is being disclosed by the world’s largest fashion brands and retailers, raise public awareness, educate citizens about the social and environmental challenges facing the global fashion industry and support people’s activism.”

--   Mabuza, Sonnenberg, and Marx-Pienaar (2023) shows consumer knowledge of apparel coloration is very limited.
+-   Mabuza, Sonnenberg and Marx-Pienaar (2023) shows consumer knowledge of apparel coloration is very limited.

 -   Gyabaah et al. (2023) research across several dumpsites across Ghana revealed up to 12% of the landfill consisted of textile waste.

 -   imperfectidealist (2020) Fashion sustainability vs greenwashing

--   “Transparency and Sustainability Platform - Renoon” (2023) Ethical Shopping
+-   Anon.
+(2023a) Ethical Shopping

--   “Sheep Inc. - Softcore Radicals” (2023) Ethical brand?
+-   Anon.
+(2023b) Ethical brand?

 -   Good On You (2023) Sustainable fashion company evaluations

--   “Lily \| Mindful + Active Living on Instagram: ‘Yesterday, the Garment Worker Protection Act (SB62) Was Signed into Law by Governor Newsom in California.
-Garment Workers in LA Make an…’” (n.d.)
-Garment Worker’s rights
+-   Anon. (n.d.f) Garment Worker’s rights

--   Emily Chan (2022b): fashion companies can’t be held accountable for their actions (or indeed, their lack of action).
+-   Emily Chan (2022c): fashion companies can’t be held accountable for their actions (or indeed, their lack of action).

 -   WikiRate (2023)

--   “Instant Gratification for Collective Awareness and Sustainable Consumerism” (2022): “Political consumerism”, “Instant Gratification for Collective Awareness and Sustainable Consumerism”
+-   Anon.
+(2022d): “Political consumerism”, “Instant Gratification for Collective Awareness and Sustainable Consumerism”

 -   FashionChecker (2023)